 The academic promotion application form in my university includes a section on one’s ‘teaching philosophy’.
-I struggle with that part because I suspect I lack anything as grandiose as a philosophy when teaching: as most university lecturers I never studied teaching, one health although I try to do my best.
+I struggle with that part because I suspect I lack anything as grandiose as a philosophy when teaching: as most university lecturers I never studied teaching, although I try to do my best.
 If anything, I can say that I enjoy teaching and helping students to ‘get it’ and that I want to instill a sense of ‘statistics is fun’ in them.
 I spend quite a bit of time looking for memorable examples, linking to stats in the news (statschat and listening the news while walking my dog are very helpful here) and collecting data.
 But a philosophy?
 Don’t think so.

 One of the hardest parts of the course is the diversity of student backgrounds.
 Hitting the right level, the right tone is very hard.
 Make it too easy and the 1/5 to 1/4 of students with a good mathematical background will hate it; they may even decide to abandon any intention of continuing doing stats if ‘that’s all there is about the topic’.
 Make it too complicated and half the class will fail and/or hate the content.

 Part of the problem is based around what we mean by teaching ‘statistics’.
 In some cases it seems limited to what specific software does; for example, teaching with Excel means restriction to whatever models are covered in Excel’s Data Analysis Toolpak (DAT).
 The next choice when teaching is using menu-driven software (e.g. SPSS), which provides much more statistical functionality than Excel + DAT, at the expense of being further removed from common usability conventions.
 At the other extreme of simplicity is software that requires coding to control the analyses (e.g. R or SAS).
 In general, the more control we want, the more we have to learn to achieve it†.